Perfectionist’s Guide to Spontaneous Travel: First Blog Post

 Perfectionist’s Guide to Spontaneous Travel

 My desire to travel this way started in 2012.
 I had spent the past year teaching English in Madrid.
 I planned every detail for all of the weekend trips I took across Europe.
 At the end of my year teaching, I decided to spend the summer and the extra 3,000 Euros I saved from working like crazy, and travel around Europe without a concrete plan.
 Because of this flexibility, I was able to meet up with some friends in Berlin and then wake up and decide one morning that I would fly to Milan that day.
 I spent the next 10 days touring Italy and met two people on a canal in Venice who became close friends.
 We continued traveling together to Florence and then met up again in Barcelona.
 Traveling this way has enabled me to have experiences that I probably would have missed out on otherwise.
-So, if you are a bit of a risk taker and a lover of adventure, please read my upcoming posts detailing exactly how to create these experiences.
+So, if you are a bit of a risk taker and a lover of adventure, this post explains exactly how I traveled for three months in Europe without a specific itinerary.
 I will never travel another way now, and I hope that I will meet up with my future readers completely unexpectedly as we all continue to explore the world.

 In this blog, I will offer advice such as what to pack, how to book flights and accommodations, and a variety of other travel tips.
 However, my goal is to provide all that information to you in a way that allows you to go with the flow and not have every detail of your trip planned ahead of time.
 I will also highlight some of the misadventures that goes along with this whole world on a whim* thing.